top of page

 Values

 • We do not discriminate based on race, ethnicity, nationality, age, sex, gender identity, sexual orientation, ability, body type, religion, or political affiliation.
-We will not tolerate racism, white supremacy, anti-semitism, xenophobia, trans/homophobia, or oppression of any kind.

 • We accept discomfort as a necessary part of growth, learning, and expanding our worldviews.